 Few things can ruin an otherwise pleasant trail ride like a horse that just won’t walk.
 If you’re frequently faced with an utter refusal to move forward, an outbreak of the jiggity-jogs or a prancy dance all the way home, then you already know that this habit is annoying.
 It’s almost enough to make you skip the trails and stay barn-bound.
+Fortunately, there are ways to help your trail horse achieve and maintain a nice walk.
+Here’s an overview of the three most common problems, with tips on how to fix them to have a calm trail ride.

 Contributing Factors: Are you rather tentative when handling your horse?
 In general, do you lack confidence in the saddle?
 Are your rides—both at home and on the trail—missing a clear agenda?
 If you’re nodding “yes,” then your horse’s allegiance probably remains with his four-legged friends.
 You must prove you have the qualities necessary to be his herd leader.